 University of Miami head men’s basketball coach Jim Larrañaga named Kotie Kimble an assistant coach in April 2022.
-Kimble comes to The U with 14 years of Division I coaching experience, including the last four at the University of North Carolina at Charlotte.
+Kimble joined The U with 14 years of Division I coaching experience, including the last four before his arrival at Miami at the University of North Carolina at Charlotte.

-A renowned recruiter, Kimble helped Charlotte sign the top class in CUSA each of the last four years.
-Included in that group is Jahmir Young, a three-time All-CUSA honoree, two-time first-team designee and the 2020 CUSA Freshman of the Year.
+A renowned recruiter, Kimble helped Charlotte sign the top class in CUSA all four of his years there.
+Included in that group was Jahmir Young, an All-CUSA honoree—he twice received first-team plaudits and won 2020 CUSA Freshman of the Year designation—during each of his three years with Kimble and the 49ers.

 Prior to his four seasons at Charlotte, Kimble spent eight years, 2011-18, at the College of William & Mary, coaching a total of 17 CAA All-Academic Team honorees.
 From 2013-18, the Tribe had the best five-year stretch in program history, posting a combined mark of 96-62, including a 54-34 record in CAA action.